Animators and keyframes

 For example, if you add a Scale animator, you can also edit the values for the animation in the Transform panel.
 In case you’ve selected the Filters animator, you will have to add the filter type in the corresponding panel:

 Please note that CSS animation type doesn’t support all animators.
-Please see the compatibility table here.
+Please consult our SVG compatibility table to learn more.

 Please note that you can’t copy keyframes from a certain type of animator to a different one.
 For example, if you’ve copied keyframes from the Rotate animator, you can’t paste them to Position or Skew, only to Rotate.
 Copying keyframes will not work for the Morph animator, as the number of nodes can differ from element to element.

 You can set a different easing effect for each keyframe.
-You can read more about this here.
+Read our documentation to find out how to add ease effects.

 Still got questions?
 Send us an email to email@example.com and we will get back to you as soon as we can.